-D December 31,
+Decem December 31,

-2019 2018 2017
+2021 2020

 Percent of pre-tax income:

-U.S. federal statutory income tax rate 21.0 % 21.0 % 34.0 %
+U.S. federal statutory income tax rate 21.0 % 21.0 %

-Permanent Differences - % (0.1)% 0.1 %
+Permanent Differences (0.2)% 1.0 %

-State taxes, net of federal benefit 8.3 % 7.9 % 6.7 %
+State taxes, net of federal benefit 7.2 % 4.8 %

-Research and development credit 3.4 % 2.8 % 1.7 %
+Research and development credit 1.3 % 2.6 %

-Rate change due to the Tax Act - % % (58.5)%
+Withholding Tax - % (1.0)%

-Withholding Tax - % (2.4)% %
+Stock compensation (1.4)% (6.9)%

-Other 3.3 % % 1.0 %
+Other 0.1 % (2.3)%

-Change in valuation allowance (36.0)% (31.6)% 15.0 %
+Change in valuation allowance (28.0)% (20.2)%

-Effective income tax rate % (2.4)%
+Effective income tax rate (1.0)%

-As of December 31, 2019, the Company had U.S. federal and state NOLs of \$76.7 million and \$75.2 million, respectively, that begin to expire starting in 2028.
-As of December 31, 2019, the Company had federal research and development tax credit carryforwards of \$14.1 million that begin to expire in 2028.
-The Company's ability to utilize NOLs or tax credit carryforwards may be subject to annual limitations under certain provisions of the Code related to "changes in ownership."
+As of December 31, 2021, the Company had U.S. federal and state NOLs of \$141.8 million and \$139.7 million, respectively, that begin to expire starting in 2027.
+As of December 31, 2021, the Company had federal research and development tax credit carryforwards of \$15.6 million that begin to expire in 2027.
+Net operating loss and tax credit carryforwards may become subject to annual limitations in the event of certain cumulative changes in the ownership interest of significant stockholders over a three-year period in excess of 50%, as defined by Sections 382 and 383 of the Internal Revenue Code as well as similar state provisions.
+This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.

-The Company files income tax returns in the U.S. and the Commonwealth of Pennsylvania.
-Tax years for fiscal 2016 through 2018 are open and potentially subject to examination by the federal and state taxing authorities.
+The Company files income tax returns in the U.S., the Commonwealth of Pennsylvania and various other states.
+Tax years for 2018 and thereafter are open and potentially subject to examination by the federal and state taxing authorities.
 The Company is currently not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.
-To the extent the Company utilizes in the future any tax attribute NOLs from a tax period that may otherwise be closed to examination, the Internal Revenue Service, state tax authorities, or other governing parties may still adjust the NOLs upon their examination of the future period in which the attribute was utilized.
-There are no uncertain tax positions recorded for any federal or state items.
+To the extent the Company utilizes any tax attributes from a tax period that may otherwise be closed due to statute expiration, the Internal Revenue Service, state tax authorities, or other governing parties may still adjust the tax attributes upon their examination of the future period in which the attribute was utilized.
+There are no uncertain tax positions recorded for any federal or state positions.
+The Company's policy is to record interest and penalties related to tax matters in income tax expense.

-15. Employee Benefit Plan
+14. Employee Benefit Plan

 The Company sponsors a 401(k) defined contribution plan for its employees.
 Employee contributions are voluntary.
 The Company matches employee contributions in an amount equal to 100% of the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, and such employer contributions are immediately vested.
-During the years ended December 31, 2019, 2018 and 2017, the Company provided matching contributions of \$0.2 million, \$0.4 million and \$0.4 million, respectively.
+During the years ended December 31, 2021 and 2020, the Company provided matching contributions of \$0.3 million and \$0.2 million, respectively.